-The South Park Demonstration Garden is located at the intersection of Corrigan Drive and McConkey Road, just down the road from South Park’s Wave Pool (map it!).
-In the spring of 1998, the garden was started in a grassy field with a road on one side and sloping woodlands on the other.
+The South Park Demonstration Garden is located at the intersection of Corrigan Drive and McConkey Road, just down the road from South Park’s Wave Pool.

 There are no barriers to keep away the abundant wildlife—deer, groundhogs, raccoons, turkeys and rabbit roam freely.
 However, the adjoining woods provide shelter for the other creatures we encourage—birds, bees and butterflies.